pmgl/starblast-modding/README.md

 Ticks start to work slower and slower...

-Soon everything will be lagging in game, like any reactions on mod buttons, any mod logic like spawning something in tick, etc.
+Soon everything will be lagging in game; any reactions on mod buttons, any mod logic like spawning something in tick, etc.

-And... depending on mod complexity it can just CRASH THE ENTIRE MOD - locally, server will continue to work so game will work but without mod logic anymore.
+And... depending on mod complexity it can CRASH THE ENTIRE MOD - locally, server will continue to work so game will still run but without mod logic anymore.

-So, always keep the mod editor tab online or you will have unpredictable results!
+So, always keep the mod editor tab online or you may have unpredictable results!

 Also, you need to have a stable internet connection if you don't want your mods becoming laggy.

 #### Stop the currently running mod
-You can stop your mod anytime by using command `stop`.
+You can stop your mod anytime by using the command `stop`.
 Note that this will kill the game and disconnect all connected players:
 ```
 > stop
 Mod stopped